 In combination with talk therapy, exercise can help ease depression and anxiety.
 Regular exercise releases endorphins and other natural brain chemicals that can improve your well-being.
 Try exercising outdoors to get the benefits of serotonin as well.
 Serotonin can help stabilize your mood.
 Depending on how active you already are, try to incorporate a minimum of 15 minutes of physical activity into your day.
 Try and build up to exercising at least 30 minutes a day five days a week for optimal mental and overall health benefits.

 Depression and anxiety can be really overwhelming.
-Getting help and completely your daily tasks can feel like climbing Mount Everest.
+Getting help and completing your daily tasks can feel like climbing Mount Everest.
 Be gentle with yourself and start small.
 Begin by making your first therapy appointment.
 Incorporate outdoor exercise for at least 15 minutes a day until your first therapy appointment.
 Talk with your therapist about how to manage your daily life in between appointments.
 They can help you find effective ways to slowly get back to yourself and your regular daily routine again.
 As you progress you can implement more challenging tasks into your daily routine.